ikkez/F3-Sugar/Router/readme.md

 $router->register('news-view','GET /view/@page','NewsController->viewPage');
 ```

-In your html template, use an extra tag attribute, named like your route token and prepend it by `param-`:
+In your html template, use an extra tag attribute, named like your route token and prepend it by `param-` like this:

 ``` html
 <a route="news-view" param-page="news123">read more about News123</a>